- Released: 2020

 I’ve been sitting on this debut LP from the dreamy, glitchy duo Drab City.
 Its eerie, intriguing and I’m still not totally sure whether I like it.

-I like their name and the album title Good Songs For Bad People.
+I like the name of both the band and the album.
 The ghostly, monochrome cover is cool too.
 It all reeks of bleakness, melancholy and seems, well, drab.

 In fact, Drab City are half American (the producer who goes by the bizarre name of oOoOO) and half German (a singer known as Asia).
 This faint sense of anonymity only adds to the record’s intrigue factor.